MicrosoftDocs/cpp-docs/docs/standard-library/utc-clock-class.md

 An atomic clock is almost too accurate in the sense that a day isn't exactly 24 hours, in part because of changes in the earth's rotational speed.
 To keep UTC time in sync with the sun and the stars, a leap second is occasionally added, and theoretically could be subtracted if the earth's rotation speed increases (which it has done).

 At the time of this writing, 27 leap seconds have been added since the practice began in 1972.
 The International Earth Rotation and Reference Systems Service (IERS) determines when a leap second will be added.
-Adding a leap second is referred to as "leap second insertion".
+Adding a leap second is referred to as a "leap second insertion".
 When a leap second is inserted, the time as it nears midnight proceeds from 23 hours 59 minutes 59 seconds to 23 hours 59 minutes 60 seconds (the inserted leap second), and then to 0 hours 0 minutes 0 seconds (midnight).
 In the past, leap seconds have been added either on June 30 or December 31.

 UTC time, by definition, starts out 10 seconds behind TAI (atomic time).
 Given the insertion of 27 leap seconds since then, UTC time is currently 37 seconds behind TAI (atomic clock) time.